-Child on Child Abuse as stated in KCSIE 2023, page 12.
+Peer on Peer Abuse as stated in KCSIE

-All staff should be aware that children can abuse other children (often referred to as child on child abuse).
+All staff should be aware that children can abuse other children (often referred to as peer on peer abuse).

-Bullying (including cyberbullying, prejudice-based and discriminatory bullying);
+• Bullying (including cyberbullying);

 Definition - Bullying is "Behaviour by an individual or a group, ongoing and repeated over time that intentionally hurts another individual either physically or emotionally".